Italian cuisine offers much more than just pizza and pasta.

 Let’s start our list of fun facts about Italian food with our favorite Italian dish.
-Although Margherita is simplest among all types of pizza, it was named after Queen Margherita Maria Teresa Giovanna di Savoia.
-Pizza Margherita has colors of the Italian flag: white (mozzarella), red (tomato), green (basil).
+Although Margherita is the simplest among all types of pizza, it was named after Queen Margherita Maria Teresa Giovanna di Savoia.
+Pizza Margherita has the colors of the Italian flag: white (mozzarella), red (tomato), green (basil).

 2. No Ketchup, please!